johndgiese/angular-hyper-resource/README.md

 For this reason, the `hyperResource` app provides the ability to override the default behavior with the `hResourceProvider`.

-The hResourceProvider has a single function, `setResourceTypeResolver`, that takes a custom typeResolver.
+The `hResourceProvider` has a single function, `setResourceTypeResolver`, that takes a custom `typeResolver`.

-This function that takes a link or embedded resource and returns a string matching the appropriate hResource's `resourceName` (the first argument passed in when constructing an hResource).
-All typeResolver functions should return `undefined` if they can not resolve a type.
+This function that takes a link or embedded resource and returns a string matching the appropriate `hResource`'s `resourceName` (the first argument passed in when constructing an `hResource`).
+All `typeResolver` functions should return `undefined` if they can not resolve a type.
 If the resolved type is undefined, or does not match any declared `resourceType`s, then the Object type is used instead.